T – Tires and Wheels

 C – Controls and Cables

-- Control Location: Sit on your ATV and familiarize yourself with the location of all controls.
+Your control is vital for safe operation.
+Ensuring they function correctly can make all the difference when you’re on the trail.- Control Location: Sit on your ATV and familiarize yourself with the location of all controls.
 Test their functionality to ensure they’re easy to reach and operate smoothly.

 - Throttle and Cables: The throttle should move smoothly and snap closed when the handlebars are in any position.
 ATV riding can be harsh on cables, so check for smoothness and responsiveness.